monikastrah/431-2020/labs/lab01/lab01.md

 Read the introduction to David Spiegelhalter’s book *The Art of Statistics*.
-Then write a short essay (of 100-150 words, please) describing how the PPDAC problem solving cycle might be helpful to you in the context of ome “problem” you are interested in solving.
+Then write a short essay (of 100-150 words, please) describing how the PPDAC problem solving cycle might be helpful to you in the context of some “problem” you are interested in solving.
 Please feel free to draw on your own experience solving problems in a systematic way, and don’t feel obliged to write about a “problem” that is related to biology or medicine or health or science.
 Anything you can